MSF-UK/HHOT-Handbook/README.md

 [Example Data Collection Form](Example%20Folder/Data%20Collection%20Form%20%20Example.xlsx)

-# Phase 3: Deploy Your Data Collection Form
+# Phase 3: How to deploy Your Data Collection Form
 Please note: this is a data sharing tool, but has the option for data to remain private to the uploader.
 It is straightforward to ensure the data is visible to only you.

 1. Open KoBo, and log into your account.